 Sound is energy.
 To stop this energy from spreading into areas where you don't want it, absorptive panels can convert energy into heat through friction.

 The absorption coefficient of a product will determine the amount and quality of absorption.
 Absorption can be applied to fixed wall or ceiling elements, a common example is acoustic ceiling panels.

-Just like with the arrangement of partitions in space planning, other vertical elements can be used to block the sound transfer in between different spaces, “dampening” the sound.
+Like with the arrangement of partitions in space planning, other vertical elements can block the sound transfer between different spaces, “dampening” the sound.